-In 2018, Kamala Harris became the 11th honorary member of The Links, Incorporated.
+In 2018, Kamala Harris became the 11th honorary member of The Links, Incorporated under the leadership of 16th National President Glenda Newell-Harris, M.D.
 Harris is the second African American woman and first South Asian American senator in history

 Harris has spent her life fighting injustice.
 After earning an undergraduate degree from Howard University and a law degree from the University of California, Hastings, Harris began her career in the Alameda County District Attorney’s Office.

 In 2003, Harris became the district attorney of the City and County of San Francisco.
 Among her achievements as District Attorney, Harris started a program that gives first-time drug offenders the chance to earn a high school diploma and find employment.

 Having completed two terms as the district attorney of San Francisco, Kamala was elected as the first African American and first woman to serve as California’s attorney general.

 In the United States Senate, Harris’ mission remains unchanged: fighting for the rights of all communities in California.
 Since taking office, she has introduced and cosponsored legislation to raise wages for working people, reform our broken criminal justice system, make healthcare a right for all Americans, address the epidemic of substance abuse, support veterans and military families, and expand access to childcare for working parents.

 In 2022, Misty Copeland became the 12th honorary member of The Links, Incorporated under the leadership og 17th National President Kimberly Jefrries Leonard, Ph.D.
 Copeland made history becoming a principal dancer with American Ballet Theatre, the first African American woman to be promoted to the position in the company’s 75-year history.
 She is an author and a philanthropist.